cnielly/IBT-Prediction/README.md

 - `models` folder: build, train and test ML models such as Mixed Effects or Random Forest.

 We would like to thank Eleven for this great opportunity to work on a real life case.
-As future data scientists, we think appreciated the "learning by doing" philosophy of this course.
+As future data scientists, we enjoyed the "learning-by-doing" philosophy of this course.

 *Gautier DULAC, Sophie BROSSE, Antoine SALAMITOU, Léonard FLEUTOT and Cyprien NIELLY*